tarcinapp/entity-persistence-service/README.md

 Lookups
-  Lookups are secured by the gateway. access control is applied.
+  Lookups are secured by the gateway. access control is applied. o json model record to another record can be done wlike:
+  {
+    "foo": "bar",
+    "baz": "id-of-the-other-record"
+  }
+  we have our lookup id structure: tapp://localhost/entity/id-of-the-other-record application can solve such references with actual objects. references can be in array, or under nested fields.
+  ?filter[lookup][0][prop]=baz

+  if the resolved property is an array, you can apply queries too.

 ### Entity Model
 The Entity is the core data model that represents the primary objects in your application.
 It's typically the starting point when modeling your domain.
 Whether you're building a book review platform, an e-commerce store, a knowledge base, or a job board—books, products, articles, or job listings would all likely to be stored as entities.
 Entities hold the core business data and can be extended or connected to other models such as lists or reactions to build richer experiences.